PhilChodrow/PIC16B/syllabus.md

 5. Give feedback on your peer's projects, and revise your own projects in response to peer feedback.
 6. Host your project in a public repository as part of your code portfolio.

-**Working in groups of up to three students for your project is highly encouraged**.
+**You are expected to work in a group of 2-3 students on the project**.
+If you would like to work in a larger group, or if you would like to work on your project solo, you must first request approval from me.

 There are graded milestones throughout the quarter in which you will give updates on the status of your project.
 In many Discussion sections, you will be expected to give a short presentation in which you update the class on the status of your project.
 Project proposals will also be graded.
 Toward the end of the course, there will be an exchange of peer feedback on the projects, in similar format to the homeworks.

 ### Extra Credit

 There are several ways to earn extra credit in PIC16B.